WebAssembly/relaxed-dead-code-validation/proposals/relaxed-dead-code-validation/Overview.md

 ```
 C ⊢ e* : t* -> t'*
 -------------------
-C ⊢ e* : ⊥ -> st
+C ⊢ e* : ⊥ -> ot
 ```

 This final typing rule is somewhat fragile against hypothetical future instructions such as a first-class memory load `load.memref`.
-In the presence of such an instruction a more nuanced change to the typing rules may be appropriate.
+In the presence of (or anticipating) such an instruction, a more nuanced change to the typing rules may be appropriate.

 ## Implementation Consequences